 Along those lines, what causes the quality of King’s Quest V to sink like a stone is that the programmers have a tendency to punish any kind of mistake with death.
 This had been true to some degree throughout the series, but the team went completely overboard with this installment.
 Serenia differs from its predecessors in that it does not wrap around at all.
 Instead, it makes use of natural barriers to prevent any further progress in a certain direction once you’ve reached the edge.
 To prevent players from going too far to the south, a raging river cuts off your progress.
 If you attempt to enter it, you’ll learn Graham no longer has the ability to swim in spite of the magic fruit granting him longevity.
 By itself, this is a severe punishment for clicking the wrong spot.
 The programmers could simply have made it impossible to move into the river, but they decided instant death was the best recourse for going off the rails.

 When you wander the desert, you may catch onto the fact that it expands quite a bit southward from where the river supposedly ends.
-If you thought about trying to get to the other side of the river by going one screen down from the entrance, you will be displeased to know the designers put a failsafe in place in the form of a tiny scorpion.
-Without giving the player the chance to move him off the screen, the scorpion stings Graham, killing him.
+If you thought about trying to get to the other side of the river by going one screen down from the entrance, you will be displeased to know the designers are wise to your plans.
+Without giving the player the chance to move him off the screen, a scorpion stings Graham, killing him.
 It is a natural inclination to want to explore in an adventure game, so preventing players from doing so with such a severe penalty completely goes against the genre’s ethos.
 Barring Graham’s progress with another natural barrier would have been far more sensible.